Thank you to all the athletes who joined us for the 2014 race in Washington, D.C. on September 7th. Results are posted and photos will be coming soon.

 The swim course is the same as in years past and will consist of a time trial start, with a feet first entry.
 The Nation’s Triathlon is famous for its amazing swim course markers.
 The buoys are spaced every 100 meters, and are large and easy to spot from the water.
 You will know exactly how far you’ve swum and how far you have to go.
 It is the best marked swim course in all of triathlon.

 - It’s my first open water swim and I’m nervous.
 How many kayaks and lifeguards are going to be there?
 Can I stop and take a break without getting DQ’ed?

 The lifeguards are stationed all along the shoreline, and on-water support is stationed throughout the course, including a self-rescue dock.
 All racers are encouraged to use any of the forms of on-water support should they need to take a break.
 The support will not move a racer forward in the water, therefore this type of use will not result in any penalties or disqualifications.

 - Is the swim usually wetsuit legal?
 What day will you announce the water temperature?

 Each year, we strive to maximize the race experience for competitors by creating a safe, flat course that optimizes access to some of Washington, DC’s most historic memorials and landmarks.
 We do this in partnership with both local and federal agencies and are mindful of creating a footprint for the race that will lessen the impact of road closures on local residents.
-We are pleased to unveil our new double loop bike course for 2013 which we feel achieves all those objectives.
+We are pleased to unveil our new bike course for 2014, with two downtown loops before an out and back over the 14th Street Bridge, which we feel achieves all those objectives.